Professor of English

 About

 I've been teaching in higher education -- at community colleges and universities -- for over twenty-five years, beginning my career as a teacher at a community college in 1995 in my Canadian hometown, and yes, Canada is where I was born.
 I got married to a Canadian in 1997 and moved with my husband to the U.S. in 1998 to pursue a Ph.D. in English Literature at UCSB after having completed a B.A. in English (Creative Writing emphasis) and an M.A. in English (Cultural Studies emphasis) at the University of Windsor.
 I started teaching at Oxnard College and Ventura College in 2005 as soon as I received my green card and thus permission to work outside the confines of my F-1/I-90 status as an international student.
-On a more personal note, we've been rescuing dogs since moving to California, whether as fosters or adoptees, and I also write creatively every morning (see some publications below).
+On a more personal note, we've been rescuing dogs since moving to California, whether as fosters or adoptees, and have been raising our daughter since July, 2010.
+While juggling research, reading, parenting, and teaching, I also write creatively every morning (see some publications below).

 Publications